3-D Secure

 Exceptions

-At the heart of the new EU directive are “seamless and safe payments” for card-based transactions (e.g. via VISA, Mastercard etc.).
-Exceptions include, among others, transactions with a value of less than 30 euros, recurring transactions (e.g. membership fees), MoTo transactions (payments made via mail or telephone order), as well as payments where the acquirer of the card or the issuer are not based in EU.
+At the heart of the new EU directive are “seamless and safe payments” for card-based transactions.
+Exceptions include, among others, transactions with a value of less than 30 euros, recurring transactions, MoTo transactions.
+As well as payments where the acquirer of the card or the issuer are not based in EU.

 3D-Secure 2 means merchants are facing large challenges regarding the transfer of data required for a seamless checkout.
 We are excited and proud that after months of work on the integration and intensive coordination with card schemes like VISA and Mastercard, the transition will be kept as simple as possible for our vendors.
 This solution allows our customers to secure transactions via 3DS independent of the acquirer.